 In fact, Goldman Sachs reports that real estate-related augmented reality and virtual reality technology will be an $80 billion dollar per year industry by 2025!
 So, let’s examine precisely how the real estate industry is using augmented reality.
 Real estate business owners may be surprised by the possibilities that can arise from AR technology.

 Using AR for Virtual Home Staging

 Virtual home staging (also called digital home staging) is rapidly gaining popularity and for good reason.
 After all, staging provides potential buyers with the ability to envision the property not just as a house, but as a home.
 This is significant because industry experts long ago realized that buyers who make an offer are those who can see themselves actually living in the home.
 But imagining your life in a property can be difficult if the furnishings and decor are unusual or out-of-date.
 The same is true of vacant properties, which tend to be slow to sell due to the potential buyer’s inability to actually picture themselves living there.
 This is where augmented reality technology can bridge the gap.

-Real estate apps with AR technology can give realtors the ability to virtually furnish and update a home at a fraction of what it would cost to hire a staging expert and rent furnishings.
+Augmented reality real estate apps can give realtors the ability to virtually furnish and update a home at a fraction of what it would cost to hire a staging expert and rent furnishings.
 Virtual home staging apps are also helpful for properties with a cluttered or outdated interior, as they allow the realtor to showcase the property without performing costly updates or convincing the homeowners to put a large portion of their belongings into storage to de-clutter.

 Augmented reality apps for real estate aren’t without controversy, as some have come under fire for being a bit too creative to the point where the property is represented in an unrealistic way.
 For this reason, apps should be somewhat limited in their ability to render dramatic and unrealistic changes, such as preventing users from altering views from the property or expanding to include major structural changes that would be extremely costly to achieve.

 Using an Augmented Reality App for Virtual Real Estate Tours